bbc/simorgh/src/app/hooks/useOptimizelyScrollDepth/README.md

 # useOptimizelyScrollDepth

-This hook is used to track scroll depth of a page and send an event to optimizely when the page view has reached a threshold.
+This hook is used to track scroll depth of a page and send an event to Optimizely when the page view has reached a threshold.
 The current thresholds are set to 25%, 50%, 75% and 100% of the page.
 An event is only sent once for each threshold.

 The `useOptimizelyScrollDepth` tracker handles:

 - Tracking vertical scroll depth when scroll is activated.
-- Sends an event to optimizely when scroll reaches threshold.
+- Sends an event to Optimizely when scroll reaches threshold.

 This hook is currently only being used in conjunction with `OptimizelyPageViewTracking`.

-## Optimizely event
+## Optimizely Event
-To send an event, the event will need to be setup on Optimizely before it can be called.
-Each event name must be unique and the event corresponding to the event name can be called using the `optimizely.track` function.

-The optimizely event names for the thresholds are:
+The following table shows the thresholds with the corresponding event name (set up in Optimizely).
+When sending an events to Optimizely, we need to send the event name in order for Optimizely to process the event received.

 | Threshold | Event name |
 |:---------:|:----------:|